 I would start by having a look into your Google Analytics to see if there are any patterns that stick out.
 This should be focused on areas of your website that are either getting a decent amount of traffic, or pages that have quality goal conversions.

-A good place to start with Google Analytics is on the All Pages tab in your Behavior Reports.
+An excellent place to start with Google Analytics is on the All Pages tab in your Behavior Reports.
 You can find common themes, and look for patterns in the traffic that is being sent to your site.

 While you are in Adwords, there are currently four options within DSA to segment your traffic: